meri-c/test_task_server/README.md

 1. Load the project test_task_serv.
 2. Make sure 2300, 8080, 8090 and 3307 ports are free.
 3. Open mock_serv project.
-4. Build a jar file with
+4. Build a jar file with:

-    gradlew build
+    gradlew build kjhkjh

 *output jar you can find in the .build/libs folder*

-5. In folder where mock_serv folder and docker-compose.yml are, run
+5. In folder where mock_serv folder and docker-compose.yml are, run:

     docker-compose up -build -d